 Determine whether the construction crew was courteous and if they cleaned up behind themselves at the end of the day.

 Find Out What Business Model the Contractor Uses

-Most contractors work on a version of a business model.
+Most contractors work on a particular version of a business model.
 Do they use their own work crews?
 Do they hire sub-contractors?
 Once again, this is not a good thing or bad thing. it's often a question of the scope of the work the company takes on.

 A high-quality construction company will use their own crews, but will hire subs when needed for niche work that calls for unique building trade licensing.
 This is usually trades such as electricians or master plumbers.

 Sufficient contractor insurance and bonding is important for large or expensive jobs, but exceptions can be made for very minor handyman work such as painting touch-up as long as the handyman service passes the Angies List test.